 If you’re a traveler, chances are you want to find a way to up your social media and blogging game.
 Not only is traveling well for the soul but if you have a large enough following and good content, chances are companies will pay you to do what you love.
 Now, you’ve just got to invest in good equipment.
 Find the best video camera for vlogging.
 Whether you love it or hate it, vlogging is here to stay.
 Just go to YouTube or log into Instagram and you’ll see thousands of eager millennials looking to get their big break.
 The digital age has paved the way for virtual unknowns to break into instant internet fame.
-Now’s your time to join them and find the best camera for vlogging under 100 dollars.
+Now’s your time to join them and find the best camera for vlogging for you.

 Are you looking to make it big in the vlogging game?
 Or do you just want to share your favorite travel memories and tips?
 No matter what your goals are, we’ve got you covered.
 Take your pick from our list and find the best camera for vlogging.
 We’ve gathered some of our favorite high-quality video and DSLR cameras with built-in wi-fi for super simple social sharing.

-Common Features of the Best Vlogging Cameras under 100 Dollars
+Common Features of the Best Vlogging Cameras

 - Wide aperture lens